ruky-a/capstone-project/README.md

 How it works.

 User authentication.
-This requires users to be logged in to make reservations.
+This require user to log in to either upload listing as a host or make room reservation as a guest.

-User can upload sign-up to upload accommodation as listings with photo and video upload functionality
+User can to upload accommodation as listings with photo and video upload functionality